 Chase Freedom Unlimited®

-The Chase Freedom Unlimited® credit card is a powerhouse of points earning potential.
+The Chase Freedom Unlimited® is a powerhouse of points earning potential.
 You’ll earn 1.5X points on every purchase plus a bonus in select spending categories:

-• 5X on travel purchase through the Ultimate Rewards portal
+• 5X on travel purchase through Chase Travel℠

-• 3X on dining at restaurants, takeout and delivery services
+• 3X on dining at restaurants, including takeout and eligible delivery services

 • 3X on drugstore purchases